snoonetIRC/website/content/community/writerchat.md

 **We have only two rules:**

-Don’t be an asshole
+Don't be an asshole
-Don’t make us add more rules
+Don't make us add more rules
 Just these two rules have been the backbone of our attitudes and have worked well for over a year.
 Everyone in the community has a similar mindset for respect and helpfulness.

 **When you join IRC**